openvinotoolkit/model_server/docs/mediapipe.md

 ## Adding your own mediapipe calculator to OpenVINO Model Server <a name="adding-calculator"></a>
 If you want to add your own mediapipe calculator to OVMS functionality you need to add it as a dependency and rebuild the ovms binary.

-If you have it in external repository, you need to add the http_archive() definition or git_repository() definition to the bazel WORKSPACE file.
+If you have the source code of the calculator in an external repository, you need to add the http_archive() definition or git_repository() definition to the bazel [WORKSPACE](../WORKSPACE) file.
 Then you need to add the calculator target as a bazel dependency to the src/BUILD file.
 This should be done for:
 ```bash
 cc_library(